How to Submit a Story to Invisible Illness

 I wrote an essay I think it would be good for Invisible Illness.
 I HAVE written for Invisible Illness before.
 What should I do?

 If you’ve written for Invisible Illness before, you can:

 - Hit the three little buttons at the top of your screen.

 - Choose “add to publication” for your post.

 - When you do, you’ll see this screen:

-- One you’ve chosen Invisible Illness, I get notified about your submission so I can take a look at it straightaway!
+- Once you’ve chosen Invisible Illness, one of us will get notified about your submission and we can take a look at it straightaway!